Xavopls/Raspberry-kit/README.md

 ### Pi-Hole
 The best way to make run it is changing the DNS of the LAN in your router to point to the raspberry private IP.
-If that's not possible because Router's firmware is trash, it has to be done client by client.
+If that's not possible because router's firmware is trash, it has to be done client by client.

 [Guide](https://discourse.pi-hole.net/t/how-do-i-configure-my-devices-to-use-pi-hole-as-their-dns-server/245)

 ### Heimdall

+The current version (2.5.5) has an [open issue](https://github.com/linuxserver/Heimdall/issues/840) that blocks the application after a while with errors 500.
+To avoid this, run this from project's root folder:

+`mkdir /heimdall/config/www/`
+`cp .env_heimdall /heimdall/config/www/.env`

 It is necessary to add the applications manually.
 This is quick and straightforward.
 You need to generate API auth keys from some applications (Jellyfin, Pihole, Transmission...) to get live data in the dashboard.

 ## Running it